 Hot2Cold Vents is an interdisciplinary effort to understand the microbial communities that make up hydrothermal vent ecosystems.

-The first expedition left San Francisco with 15 scientists on March 25, 2019 and returns to San Diego on April 24, 2019.
+The 2019 expedition left San Francisco with 15 scientists on March 25 and returned to San Diego on April 24.

 - About Hot2Cold Vents